pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

 :::{.columns}
 ::::{.column}
-Let's model this in Pluscal and see if we can get it to find the error.
+Let's write this in Pluscal and see if we can model it to find the error.
 ::::
 ::::{.column}
 ![](https://lamport.azurewebsites.net/tla/splash_small.png)